Army and Navy Marshal stronghold of the Republic of China

 The Army and Navy Marshal stronghold (Chinese Language: 中華民國陸海軍大元帥大本營) was the government that led the Southern Government after the defeat of the Second Constitutional Protection Movement.
-The presidential system was replaced by a one-party military regime under the principle of Party-State.
+The presidential system was replaced by a one-party state under the principle of military rule.

 History

 After Chen Jiongming's subordinates launched the June 16 Incident in 1922, Sun Yat-sen left under the escorts of Jiang Zhongzheng and Chen Ce on the Yongfeng ship.
 In early August, he retreated from Guangdong and settled in Shanghai, where Lu Yongxiang's sphere of influence was.
 The government of the Republic of China in Guangzhou collapsed and the Second Constitutional Protection Movement failed.
 Chen Jiongming occupied Guangzhou and served as commander-in-chief.

-On January 4, 1923, Sun Wentong telegraphed Chen Jiongming and bought the Dian Army of Yang Ximin and Gui Army of Liu Zhenhuan, and joined forces with Xu Chongzhi's Guangdong Army who supported Sun Wen to form the East and West "Thief Army" to jointly attack Chen Jiongming.
-On January 15, Chen Jiongming announced that he would go down the field, withdraw from Guangzhou the next day and retreat to Dongjiang in Huizhou.
+On January 4, 1923, Sun Wentong telegraphed Chen Jiongming and bought the Dian Army of Yang Ximin and Gui Army of Liu Zhenhuan, and joined forces with Xu Chongzhi's Guangdong Army, who supported Sun Wen, to form the East and West "Thief Army" to jointly attack Chen Jiongming.
+On January 15, Chen Jiongming announced that he would go down the field, withdraw from Guangzhou the next day, and retreat to Dongjiang in Huizhou.
 On February 21, Sun Yat-sen returned to Guangzhou to set up the Army and Navy Marshal stronghold of the Republic of China, and reorganized the military government.

 Organization

-It had a secretariat, military service department, legal affairs bureau, audit bureau, accounting department, general affairs department, the Ministry of Interior, the Ministry of Finance, the Ministry of Military and Political Affairs, the Ministry of Construction, the Ministry of Foreign Affairs, the Ministry of the Navy, the Department of Staff and the Dali Academy.
+It had a secretariat, military service department, legal affairs bureau, audit bureau, accounting department, general affairs department, the Ministry of Interior, the Ministry of Finance, the Ministry of Military and Political Affairs, the Ministry of Construction, the Ministry of Foreign Affairs, the Ministry of the Navy, the Department of Staff, and the Dali Academy.

 Government leaders

 The top leader of the base camp of the Army and Navy Marshal stronghold of the Republic of China was Sun Yat-sen, Chairman of the Kuomintang (KMT).
 Sun Yat-sen implemented the party-state system, and the Kuomintang ruled the government as a one-party state.

 In 1924, the Kuomintang held the First National Congress of the Kuomintang in Guangzhou.
-After that, the Whampoa Military Academy was established and the National Revolutionary Army led by the Kuomintang was formed to lead the army with the party.
+After that, the Whampoa Military Academy was established and the National Revolutionary Army, led by the Kuomintang, was formed to lead the army with the party.